connor-makowski/srt_file_translator/README.md

 Este es sólo un ejemplo de SRT.
 ```

 Notice how the statements are aggregated into a single line before being translated.
 This allows google translate to translate the entire statement as a single unit.
-This is important because google translate will often translate individual words incorrectly if they are not in the context of the entire statement.
+This is important because google translate will often translate individual words incorrectly if they are not in the context of an entire statement.

 ## Additional Examples: